windmill-labs/windmilldocs/docs/misc/windmill_compared_to_peers.md

   (git, IDE, local environments, secrets managements, etc.)
 - it is compatible with **senior/staff software engineers** high standards for production-grade yet flexible yet customizable with code.

-**We ourselves have our own limits**.
+**We ourselves have our own limitations**.
 We believe we can do better in terms of product education and having prettier UIs, all the rest is ready for scale.

 Please note that this comparison is made with at least **two biases**: 1. we want to convince you of the power of our product and 2. we are never safe from hiding things from ourselves about the strengths of competitors.